 Do you need to file a tax return?

 If any of the following apply then you may be required to complete a tax return:

 Non-resident tax rules can be quite complex.
 If you are in any doubt then get in touch.
-We can help and are happy to answer questions.
-We offer a free initial consultation so that you can discuss your situation and find out whether you should complete a tax return or not.

 From 6th April 2013 there is The Statutory Residence Test.